Question 127·Easy·Cross-Text Connections

 Summarize the viewpoint of Text 2

-- She agrees that robot pets "can ease loneliness and encourage routine social behavior".
+- Robot pets can ease loneliness and encourage routine social behavior.